Blog

 For your security, we recommend that you avoid reusing your master password.

-Enable MFA authentication
+Enable MFA authentication as an extra layer of security

 You may have heard that multi-factor authentication (MFA) is a critical, added defense against traditional brute force attacks.